awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.Locator.md

 The following are prerequisites for using Oracle Locator:
 + Your DB instance must be inside a virtual private cloud \(VPC\)\.
 For more information, see [Determining Whether You Are Using the EC2\-VPC or EC2\-Classic Platform](USER_VPC.FindDefaultVPC.md)\.
 + Your DB instance must be of sufficient class\.
-Oracle Locator is not supported for the db\.m1\.small, db\.t2\.micro, db\.t2\.small, db\.t3\.micro, or db\.t3\.small DB instance classes\.
+Oracle Locator is not supported for the db\.t3\.micro or db\.t3\.small DB instance classes\.
 For more information, see [DB Instance Class Support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.
 + Your DB instance must have **Auto Minor Version Upgrade** enabled\.
-This option enables your DB instance to receive minor DB engine version upgrades automatically when they become available\.
+This option enables your DB instance to receive minor DB engine version upgrades automatically when they become available and is required for any options that install the Oracle Java Virtual Machine \(JVM\)\.
 Amazon RDS uses this option to update your DB instance to the latest Oracle Patch Set Update \(PSU\) or Release Update \(RU\)\.
-For more information, see [Settings for Oracle DB Instances](USER_ModifyInstance.Oracle.md#USER_ModifyInstance.Oracle.Settings)\.
+For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
 + If your DB instance is running on major version 11\.2, you must install the `XMLDB` option\.
 For more information, see [Oracle XML DB](Appendix.Oracle.Options.XMLDB.md)\.

 ## Best Practices for Oracle Locator<a name="Oracle.Options.Locator.BestPractces"></a>